Call now in confidence immediate help & advice 24/7

 But if high-risk drinking is that prevalent in Lincolnshire and the wider community, then how do we spot a drug or alcohol addiction?

-An addiction is a disorder.
+A drug or alcohol addiction is a disorder.
 That means it’s classed as a health condition, and like other health conditions, there are symptoms you can look out for.

-Some common signs of alcohol addiction are:
+Some common signs of alcohol addiction include:

 • Drinking at earlier times of the day